 David Salzer Broder was born in Chicago Heights, Illinois, where his father was a dentist.
 As a young man, Broder became a Chicago Cubs enthusiast and, in time, a member of the Emil Verban Memorial Society, a group of Cubs' fans whose chief activity was to commiserate about the team's historically pitiful record.
-After earning a Bachelors of Arts degree in Liberal Arts in 1947, and a Masters degree in Political Science from the University of Chicago, Broder began his journalism career.
+After earning a Bachelors of Arts in Liberal Arts in 1947, and a Master's in Political Science from the University of Chicago, Broder began his journalism career.

 Broder became the editor of the Chicago Maroon and the Hyde Park Herald, and wrote for the U.S. Forces Austria (USFA) newspaper while serving in the United States Army until 1953.
 He has been a fellow of the Institute of Politics of the John F. Kennedy School of Government at Harvard University and a fellow of the Institute of Policy Sciences and Public Affairs at Duke University.